A couple from the Wisconsin Lac Courte Oreilles (LCO) Band of

 The Grand Portage Heritage Center

-The welcome desk in the lobby of the new Heritage Center offers brochures, maps, guides and helpful service by the National Park Service staff. > > >
+The welcome desk in the lobby of the new Heritage Center offers brochures, maps, guides and helpful service by the National Park Service staff.
+The multi-media theater offers a worthwhile 20 minute movie on the voyageur era and objibwe history throughout the day.

 < < < The museum exhibits has a number of interactive displays.
 The mannequin shown here is one of the "pork eaters" who lugged 90 lb packs over the 8 1/2 mile portage.